 In the study, “Power Increases Infidelity Among Men and Women,” published in Association for Psychological Science, researchers asked 1,561 professionals and found that power plays a significant role.
 The survey suggests that the more power a man holds, the more likely he will cheat.

-Read the whole story: The Science TimesMore of our Members in the Media >
+Read the whole story (subscription may be required): The Science TimesMore of our Members in the Media >